“This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.”

 Is it just me, or does getting a manicure and pedicure make you feel amazing?
 I love getting my nails done.
 Especially the foot scrub and hand massage.
 Luckily, you can buy everything you need to give yourself a manicure and pedicure at home.

 Start with this manicure set.
 It has 12 tools to give you a professional manicure.
-There are clippers, nail filer, cuticle tools, and more.
+There are clippers, nail filers, cuticle tools, and more.
 Once you’ve trimmed and shaped your nails, top them off with some gel nail polish.
 Essie gel nail polish does not need a lamp, but others do.
-You can snag a UV light on amazon for under $50.
+You can snag a UV light on Amazon for under $50.

 For a pedicure, start with a footbath.
 I like to put essential oils in the water.
 After your feet have soaked, use sea salt scrub followed by a foot smoother.
 This foot smoother is electric and easily removes the dead skin from your feet.
 Then paint your toenails and enjoy your night!